 - We have a system of retention periods in place to ensure that your information is only stored whilst it is required for the relevant purposes or to meet legal requirements.
 Where your information is no longer required, we will ensure it is disposed of or deleted in a secure manner.

-- If you have any questions in relation to our retention periods please contact us at 12 Drumsheugh Gardens, Edinburgh, EH3 7QG.
+- If you have any questions in relation to our retention periods, please contact the data protection officer at 12 Drumsheugh Gardens, Edinburgh, EH3 7QG

 - Data security is of great importance to us, and to protect your data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure data collected through our Site.